 Alter of The Fatherland: A blindingly white, columned structure as controversial as it is grand, this monument was built over a historical neighbourhood.
 The locals don’t like the fact that it ruined a beautiful part of town, but it is, none-the-less, an impressive sight to behold.

 Piazza Navona: Arguably Rome’s most beautiful plaza, the Piazza Navona is a great place to people watch and be entertained by street-performers.
 You can also stand in awe of the Sant’Agnese in Agone and the two glorious fountains.

 Church Of Saint Augustine: This basilica has a number of beautiful artworks, but the best by far is the important Baroque painting by Caravaggio in the back right corner of the church.

 The Trevi Fountain: Who knew a fountain could rival the Colosseum as the most awe-inspiring sight in Rome.
 The intricate carvings of this 18th century masterpiece can be gawked at for an hour.

-Best Hostels Around The Historic Center of Rome
+Best Hostels Around The Historical Center of Rome

 Colors Hostel: Managed by Enjoy Rome, Colors has recently opened in the city.
-Located just east of the Vatican, the hostel is easily accessible both by bus and Metro; and the staff are all native English-speakers.
+Located just east of the Vatican, the hostel is easily accessible both by bus and from various Metro stations; and the staff are all native English-speakers.

 If you are looking for a hostel in Rome near the Vatican City, Vatican Museums Rome and the city center, Colors is the ideal hostel choice for you.
 This new Rome accommodation at Colors has a privileged location for a Rome Hostel since every major monument and tourist attraction is easily reachable via a short walk.